-The Tennessee Smokies were extinguished by the Pensacola Blue Wahoos (Reds), 10-7.
+The Tennessee Smokies were badly burned by the Chattanooga Lookouts (Twins), 14-2.

 Myrtle Beach Pelicans

 The Myrtle Beach Pelicans were toyed with by the Lynchburg Hillcats (Indians), 7-3.

 The Pelicans wasted a strong start from Jeremy Null, who didn't allow a run over five innings.
 He gave up three hits.
 He walked one and struck out two.

 Josh Conway took the loss after a Cael Brockmeyer error in the seventh inning opened the floodgates to three unearned runs.
 Conway pitched two innings and allowed three unearned runs on four hits.
 He walked one and struck out one.

 Brockmeyer actually made two errors at first base tonight.
 But he had a much better day at the plate as he crushed a solo home run in the second inning.
 It was Brockmeyer's eighth home run this season and second for the Pelicans.
 He was 1 for 4.